ariefzuhri/Waqtu/README.md

 Changelog
 ---------

+**Version 1.9.0 – 20/07/2019**
+- The Hijri offset could be simply set by setting the HijriOffset variable in day increment/decrement
+- Provided the setting icon for the Date skin to easily access the HijriOffset variable

 **Version 1.8.0 – 04/07/2019**
 - Offset the Hijri date by -1 day to streamline with the Hijri calendar in Malaysia